Tsitko/text-comparator/README.md

 ## Explanation:
 First we are creating a _TextComparator_ object.
 It is initializing with stop words (words which will be deleted from the texts we will try to compare).
 After it was created we need to _Feed_ it with texts (for example with all the descriptions of the products we have in our shop).
-And after that TextComparator we can _Compare_ texts and get _ComparisonStatisctics_ structure as a result.
+And after that we can _Compare_ texts and get _ComparisonStatisctics_ structure as a result.

 The ComparisonStatisctics structure is the following:
 ```cpp